-HRWC also coordinates a macroinvertebrate monitoring program, which analyzes benthic communities at 41 sites in the Middle Huron annually in April and October.
-Most sites in the Middle Huron show a stable aquatic insect community.
-However, some show significant improvements including highly urban creeks such as Malletts Creek.
+HRWC also coordinates a macroinvertebrate monitoring program, which analyzes benthic communities at 25 sites in the Middle Huron annually in April and October, and then looks for only stoneflies in January prior to them emerging in late winter (see Table 14).
+Most sites in the Middle Huron show a stable, healthy aquatic insect community.
+However, some show significant improvements like the highly urban Malletts Creek and the suburban Fleming Creek.
+The problems areas are Honey Creek, which is declining at both sample sites, Letts Creek which has low diversity and poor IBI score, and Swift Run, which has very low insect diversity and counts.